ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 - Instead of using the 12mm to 17mm hex adaptor, stack multiple washers on the outside of the wheel until the screw isn't loose.

 **Additional notes:**
-- I recommend detailing and documenting every part [here](./detailed_part_inventory.md), including pictures, any plans such as potential 3D printing, or other local manufacturing blueprint.
+- I recommend detailing and documenting every part [here](./detailed_part_inventory.md), including pictures, any plans such as potential 3D printing, or other local manufacturing blueprints.
 - Some of these links use an amazon link shortener which seemingly has occasional brief outages (or it gets blocked by my browser properties), if they don't work try again a bit later that seems to resolve it.

 In the amended design, measures should be taken to secure future buildability (such as using simpler components, or using 3D printing)